Service animals used by persons with disabilities are welcome on board all OC Transpo vehicles. To identify your service animal:

-- OC Transpo-issued Service Animal Card (see below)
+- Show the operator an OC Transpo Service Animal Card

 Riding with a service animal